 Lavender is by far the most popular of all the essential oils for sleep.
 It is excellent for relaxation and the oil I recommend for anyone new to aromatherapy and seeking help for sleep problems.

-Further research12The effect of the essential oils of lavender and rosemary on the human short-term memory into Lavender and Rosemary essential oils show that they can be used to help us fall asleep due to them having mild sedative properties.
+Further research into Lavender and Rosemary essential oils show that they can be used to help us fall asleep due to their mild sedative properties.
 It is also an excellent oil for improving our quality of sleep and increasing the amount of sleep we achieve.
 This is also proven for those suffering from insomnia.

 5. Juniper Berry.